ckulka/rhodecode-rccontrol/README.md

         smtp_use_ssl = true

         [app:main]
+        vcs.server.enable = true
         vcs.server = vcsserver:9900
-    ports:
-      - "5000:5000"
 ```

-For more details, see [Post Installation Tasks](https://docs.rhodecode.com/RhodeCode-Enterprise/install/install-steps.html).
+For more details on the configuration, see [Post Installation Tasks](https://docs.rhodecode.com/RhodeCode-Enterprise/install/install-steps.html).

 ## Persistence

 RhodeCode is configured to use `/data` as the location for the respositories.

+Only the VCS Server needs to have access to the repository files, as depicted in the [System Overview](https://docs.rhodecode.com/RhodeCode-Enterprise/admin/system-overview.html).

 For more details on how to back up the repositories, see [Repository Backup](https://docs.rhodecode.com/RhodeCode-Enterprise/admin/backup-restore.html#repository-backup).

 ## Migrating existing installations

+**WIP:** While it sounds like it makes sense, I still have to test it.

 Migrating an existing installation of RhodeCode to Docker is essentially described in [Backup and Restore: Restoration Steps](https://docs.rhodecode.com/RhodeCode-Enterprise/admin/backup-restore.html#restoration-steps)

 1. Spin up a new instance
     - Mount your existing repositories
-    - Use `RC_DB=sqlite`
     - Use `RC_CONFIG` to import your existing configuration
 1. [Remap and rescan](https://docs.rhodecode.com/RhodeCode-Enterprise/admin/admin-tricks.html#remap-rescan) your repositories
 1. Perform any necessary [Post Restoration Steps](https://docs.rhodecode.com/RhodeCode-Enterprise/admin/backup-restore.html#post-restoration-steps)